rahulasok1/Coursera_Capstone/Business Problem.md

 ## Target Audience

 Such a study would be beneficial for anyone planning to setup a restaurant in Toronto.
-The analytics company can make use of this model for their other restaurant clients who are interested in understanding the ethnicity-income group-competitor landscape before setting up their base in Toronto.
+The analytics company can make use of this model for their other restaurant clients who are interested in understanding the ethnicity-competitor landscape before setting up their base in Toronto.